 This program draws on mindfulness and compassion practices from wisdom traditions, in particular from Buddhism, as well as the findings of neuro- and social science.
-The training is deeply experiential and introduces contemplative practices through which you will explore the emotional quality of various forms of compassion and related behaviors.
+The training is deeply experiential and introduces contemplative and somatic practices through which you will explore the emotional quality of various forms of compassion and related behaviors.
 Our study is supported by readings on modern and ancient views on compassion as it functions within the individual, groups and communities.

 The training will expand and refine your understanding of compassion and identify ways to support compassionate behavior in your personal, social and professional life.